1. How can I get my child to see a Paediatrician?

 12. Why do I need a re-referral for my child to see Dr. Goldade?

 A re-referral is needed once your child's file has been closed or if it has been more than 12 months since your last In Person visit.
-This may happen if your child does not follow-up with their Paediatrician within the recommended time period (usually within 6-8 months) or if the Paediatrician feels no follow up is required.
+This may happen if your child does not follow-up with Dr. Goldade within the recommended time period (usually within 6-8 months) or if Dr. Goldade feels no follow up is required.
 Prescription refills or brief email do not count as a Visit.

 13. My child has behavioural/learning problems.
 Will Dr. Goldade provide us with counselling?

 Dr Goldade is NOT a Psychologist nor a Counsellor.
 She is not a Psychiatrist.
 She does not provide Psychoeducational Assessments.
 She also does not provide Primary Care.
 She will assess your child from a MEDICAL perspective and make recommendations based on that.
 She considers herself to be a "coordinator/collaborator/case manager".

 14. Why are there medical students or residents that see my child?